kobolabs/metadata-style-guide/README.md

 ## Subject Code
 ### Definition</br>
-A subject category code from the scheme identified (BISAC, BIC, etc), which will help catalogue ebooks.
+A subject category code from the scheme identified (BISAC, BIC, THEMA etc), which will help catalogue ebooks.

 ### Best Practice	</br>
 > Please always include a subject code so customers can more easily find your ebooks.
 Category codes help discoverability on site.
 Your chosen codes correspond to our category stores on site, so the more specific you can be, the better.